dart-lang/site-www/src/_guides/libraries/library-tour.md

 // Remove an item from a set.
 ingredients.remove('gold');
 assert(ingredients.length == 2);

+// You can also create sets using a literal. var atomicNumbers = {79, 22, 54};
 ```

 Use `contains()` and `containsAll()` to check whether one or more